ibbles/LearningUnreal/Runtime Virtual Texture.md

 - For each Runtime Virtual Texture, create and place a Runtime Virtual Texture Volume and set Details panel > Virtual Texture to one of the Virtual Texture assets.
 - On the object ([[Static Mesh]], [[Skeletal Mesh]], [[Landscape]], [[Foliage Type]]) that should write to the Runtime Virtual Texture add the Virtual Texture asset to Details panel > Virtual Texture > Draw In Virtual Textures.
 - In the [[Material]] used by the object that should write to the Runtime Virtual Texture add a Runtime Virtual Texture Output node.
-- Connect something to each of the input pins on the Runtime Virtual Texture Output node for each of the pins for which there exists a Runtime Virtual Texture in the rendered object's Draw In Virtual Textures array that includes that data in its layout.
+- Connect something to each of the input pins on the Runtime Virtual Texture Output node for which there exists a Runtime Virtual Texture channel in the rendered object's Draw In Virtual Textures array, i.e. a Runtime Virtual Texture that includes that data in its layout.
 - In the [[Material]] for the object that should read from the Runtime Virtual Texture add a Runtime Virtual Texture Sample node, or a Runtime Virtual Texture Sample Parameter node.
 - Set which Runtime Virtual Texture the sample node should read from, either on the node directly (for the non-parameter node) or on a [[Material Instance]] (for the parameter node).
 - Set Runtime Virtual Texture Sample (Parameter) > Details panel > Virtual Texture > Virtual Texture Content to the same layout as on the Runtime Virtual Texture asset.